-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans [excluding securities reflected in column (a)](1)
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights remaining available for future issuance under equity compensation plans [excluding securities reflected in column (a)](1)

 (a) (b) (c)

 Equity compensation plans approved by security

-holders - \$ -
+holders \$ -

 Equity compensation plans not approved by security

-holders 1,069,896
+holders 89,033

-Total \$ 1,069,896
+Total \$ 89,033

-(1) Securities remaining available for future issuance are net of a maximum of 872,532 shares of common stock issuable pursuant to outstanding restricted stock units, subject to applicable vesting requirements and performance criteria.
+(1) Securities remaining available for future issuance are net of a maximum of 103,974 shares of common stock issuable pursuant to outstanding restricted stock units, subject to applicable vesting requirements and performance criteria.
 See Note 13 to the audited consolidated financial statements included in this report.